 - An accessible, very short, medium easy latin (bossa nova) and swing chart

-- The change to and from latin to swing can be a challenge without changing the tempo
+- The change to and from latin and swing can be a challenge for younger players without changing the tempo

 - Solo space is for trpt 2.
 You could also treat this as a trumpet soli.
 But be careful, as the of return of the tutti may tire the trumpets, especially trpt 1.

 - To lengthen the chart a little you could add solo space by using the DS twice (horns would not play m.68 the 1st time.
 On the first DS maybe add a piano or guitar solo.
 Solo down to m.68 then do the DS again as written, this time playing m.68.

 - Bkgs are not necessary, or even desirable, for piano solos.
 However, the trb/bari figure at m.53 to the down beat of m.59 might be nice behind a guitar solo.
 The trb. bass line at m.59 would be better behind a guitar or horn solo.

 6.)
 Mack the Knife - Kurt Weill/Rich deRosa Grade 1 Belwin

 Rich DeRosa is an associate professor at the University of North Texas where he is the director of jazz composition/arranging studies

 - Scored for 5 saxes and 6 brass.
 Will work for 2 altos, 1 tenor, 2 trpts and 1 trb.

 - Medium swinger, begins with the big intro and settles into a nice 2 beat feel.
 The hi hat technique is suggested on the score (part?) but is incomplete.
 The hi hat is always played open-closed-open-open-closed-open.
 IE - only the “ands” of beats 2 and 4 are closed.
 This gives the HH more sustain and keeps the groove moving forward